MP barred from councils merger vote

 Dorset councils merger: Christchurch MP barred from vote

-An MP is unable to vote in a decision over the abolition of an 800-year-old council, because of parliamentary rules
+An MP is unable to vote in a decision over the abolition of an 800-year-old council, due to parliamentary rules.

 Sir Christopher Chope, MP for Christchurch, has opposed plans that would see Christchurch merge with Poole and Bournemouth.